Traveled Lane Trailers, Inc

 The final model to cover on this page is the Big Portax.
 (We say “this page” because we have a separate page on the popular Portax L models; an intro to those is a little farther down the page.)
 The Big Portax is a 2H straight load with a walk-in tack room of approximately 46” from front to back wall.
 Body height is just shy of 8 feet on the Big Portax, so headroom is particularly generous.
 The Big Portax is 3 inches wider than the other Portaxes, which makes them about 7 inches wider than many European horse trailers.
 While most Böckmanns are shipped to North America in shipping containers, the Big Portax is too tall and wide to fit and requires special handling for trans-ocean shipment.
 We typically don’t stock the Big Portax, but price quotes will be furnished on request.
 For those who don’t want to special order but want a bit more room, please visit our detail page on the Portax L models, which have an extra 25” forward as compared to the regular Portax models.

 Portaxes are very well equipped in standard configuration, but several options are offered.
 The anodized aluminum walls are always silver-gray, but various colors for the roof and nose are offered.
-The standard fenders are black plastic, but fiberglass fenders and brace covers in various colors may be specified as an option.
+(The anodized aluminum is another Böckmann cut-above touch.
+Anodized aluminum is popular in the marine industry for its corrosion resistance.)
+The standard fenders are black polymer, but fiberglass fenders and brace covers in various colors are offered as options.
 Lattice and solid head dividers are offered, as are an exterior tie bar/saddle rest, fold-down mounting step, full width butt & chest bars (to create a box stall), alloy wheels, small/large/extra-large graphics and more.
+(The third picture above shows alloy wheels, fiberglass fenders & brace covers and a large graphic, which are optional on most models.
+We had pictures of Grand Masters with those items, so that’s why that third picture is of a Grand Master rather than a Portax.)

 © 2023 Traveled Lane Trailers, Inc. All rights reserved.